-Nothing reminds me more of how important we are as a school for our pupils than when an ex pupil ‘drops in’ and thanks us for what we have done in supporting them both academically and emotionally so that they can now function as a positive member of society who actively contributes to it.
+Nothing demonstrates to us how important we are as a school for our pupils than when an ex pupil ‘drops in’ and thanks us for what we have done in supporting them both academically and emotionally so that they can now function as a positive member of society who actively contributes to it.
 Sometimes it takes a while for our pupils to mature and ‘sort’ themselves out – but until that point in time the education we have given them, both in its widest sense and the qualifications that they have earned, gives them the basic foundations that they need in life to succeed.
-Even more pleasing in a different way is the amount of parent support both for events in schools and in their recognition of the staff workforce effort and the positive impact they have had and continue to have.
+Even more pleasing in a different way is the amount of parent support both for events in schools and in their recognition of the staff workforce effort and the positive impact they have had and continue to have – this level of recognition and appreciation from parents of the work that has been performed especially over the pandemic has been amazing.
 So, Thank You.

 Please don’t hesitate to contact the school if you have any questions about Westbury or the Raleigh Learning Trust.